dtinit/data-transfer-project/Documentation/Developer.md

 The following builds and optionally runs the demo server (including Worker, API and UI) locally

- * NOTE: The first time you run you need to configure your credentials by copying distributions/common/dataportability.secrets.example.properties to .gradle/dataportability.secrets.properties and inserting the API keys and secrets for the services you with to interact with.
+ * NOTE: The first time you run you need to configure your credentials by copying distributions/demo-server/env.secrets.template to env.secrets and inserting the API keys and secrets for the services you with to interact with.

  * `./gradlew -PcloudType=local :distributions:demo-server:dockerize`
-   * This copies over LOCAL secrets and settings (configured in .gradle/properties.gradle) using the LocalCloud implementation
+   * This copies over LOCAL settings (configured in .gradle/properties.gradle) using the LocalCloud implementation
    * This will also build the docker image.

- * `docker run --rm -p 3000:443 -p 5005:5005 -p 8080:8080 --name dtp-demo datatransferproject/demo`
+ * `docker run --rm -p 3000:443 -p 5005:5005 -p 8080:8080 --env-file distributions/demo-server/env.secrets --name dtp-demo datatransferproject/demo`
    * This will run the demo server image that was just created on localhost:8080

  * You should now be able to access the web application at https://localhost:3000
- * The API is accessable via https://localhost:8080/_/listDataTypes
+ * The API is accessible via https://localhost:8080/_/listDataTypes
  * A java debugger can be connected via port 8080
  * You can interact with the docker image via `docker exec -it dtp-demo <command>`